mounicachirravuru07/auto-cicd/README.md

-# AutomatedCICD-GCP
+# Automated CI/CD Pipeline with Google Cloud Build

-Automated CI/CD Pipeline with Google Cloud Build Overview
+Overview
 This project implements a robust Continuous Integration/Continuous Deployment (CI/CD) pipeline using Google Cloud Build.
 The pipeline automates the build, test, and deployment processes, facilitating rapid and reliable software delivery.